-A new proof type which removes on-chain interaction simplifying the whole sealing pipeline and allowing for a real separation between storage and proving, without compromising security.
+A new proof type which removes on-chain interaction simplifying the whole onboarding pipeline and allowing for a real separation between storage and proving, without compromising security.

 Quick Links